-Discovering your painting style… as a beginner not knowing how to find your art style can make you feel out of place or lost.
-Although there is no right way or specific method I can give you that will guarantee you to find your watercolor painting style; I can still provide some tips.
+Discovering your painting style… as a beginner not knowing how to find your painting style can make you feel out of place or lost.

 Remember, challenging yourself is how you discover new techniques and learn new skills thus growing your skill level.

 If you see a beautiful scenery that you feel like painting then go for it.

 However, if you’re not sure what you enjoy painting don’t panic.

 This means you have to explore different possibilities.